House rejects temporary funding bill to avoid government shutdown

 FILE - Speaker of the House Mike Johnson, R-La., walks to a meeting at the Capitol in Washington, Sept.
 11, 2024.
 (AP Photo/Jose Luis Magana, File)(AP/Jose Luis Magana)

-WASHINGTON (AP) — The House is scheduled to vote Wednesday evening on Speaker Mike Johnson’s proposal that links the funding of the federal government for the new budget year with a mandate that states require proof of citizenship when people register to vote.
+WASHINGTON (AP) — The House on Wednesday rejected Speaker Mike Johnson’s proposal that would have linked temporary funding for the federal government with a mandate that states require proof of citizenship when people register to vote.

 But Johnson said it is a serious problem because even if a tiny percentage of noncitizens do vote, it could determine the outcome of an extremely close race.
 He noted that Republican Rep. Mariannette Miller-Meeks of Iowa won her seat back in 2020 by six votes.

-“It’s very, very serious stuff and that’s why we’re going to do the right thing,” Johnson said.
-“We’re going to responsibly fund the government and we’re going to stop non-citizens voting in elections.
+“It’s very, very serious stuff and that’s why we’re going to do the right thing,” Johnson said before the vote.
+“We’re going to responsibly fund the government and we’re going to stop noncitizens voting in elections.”

 “The only thing that will accomplish is make clear that he’s running into a dead end,” Schumer said.
 “We must have a bipartisan plan instead.”